Your sales proposals should show a future in which your product or service solves your prospective customers’ problems.

 Look into these customers’ journeys with your company to see what worked.

 Review customer service logs, emails and sales call notes in your CRM for information on their objectives, budget, urgency and pain points.
-What concerns did they have?
-What moved them to the next stage of your sales process?

-Also, look at the proposals you wrote for these top clients.
+Look at the proposals you wrote for these top clients.
 While you shouldn’t use the same proposal word for word, a template based on them can provide a strong starting point.

-3. Include your unique selling proposition
+3. Identify your unique selling proposition

 It’s not just a tagline on your website.
 It’s the backbone of all your communications, including branding, marketing, PR, customer service and sales conversations.